jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

         :align: center
         :width: 600

-One major advantage of latency coding over rate coding is the increased sparsity of spikes.
+One major advantage of latency coding over rate coding is sparsity.
 If neurons are constrained to firing a maximum of once over the time course of interest, then this promotes low-power operation.

 In the scenario shown above, a majority of the spikes occur at the final time step, where the input features fall below the threshold.
-In a sense, the background of the image holds no useful information to us.
+In a sense, the dark background of the MNIST sample holds no useful information.

 We can remove these redundant features by setting ``clip=True``.